swampbear/QuizApp/README.md

 # QuizApp153
 Welcome to the Quiz & Gallery Android Application!
 This project is developed as part of a mandatory task in DAT153 at HVL.
 The application is designed to showcase essential Android development concepts by integrating interactive quiz functionality with a dynamic gallery management system.

-The app leverages XML to render the user interface and utilizes Java for handling the application logic.
-It provides a practical example of combining UI design and programming in Android, offering a hands-on learning experience for developers.
+The app use XML to render the user interface and utilizes Java for handling the application logic.
 ## Key Features

 - **MainActivity:**